smefpw/vgkNoMore/README.md

 The service cannot be stopped in the current session, I have already attempted to.

 This program is riddled with inconsistent MessageBox error messages or console error messages.
-I cannot decide what I like more :/
+I cannot decide what I like more :/.
+Tbf this whole source is an inconsistent mess.

 # Credits:
 https://github.com/ikalnytskyi/termcolor